PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

 ------------------------------

-If enabled (by setting CONFIG_QENCODER=y), then quadrature encoder will user TIM2 (see nsh/defconfig) and input pins PA15, and PA1 for CH1 and CH2, respectively (see include board.h).
+If enabled (by setting CONFIG_QENCODER=y), then quadrature encoder will use either TIM2 or TIM8 (see nsh/defconfig).
+If TIM2 is selected, the input pins PA15 and PA1 for CH1 and CH2, respectively).
+If TIM8 is selected, then PC6 and PI5 will be used for CH1 and CH2  (see include board.h for pin definitions).

 FPU
 ===